olekuz/tyk-docs/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/getting-started-tyk-cloud.md

 Tyk Cloud delivers an easy API management solution.
 This page walks you through how to start using the product:

-* Creating your account
+* Creating your Tyk Cloud account
 * Your first Organisation
-* Creating your first team
+* Creating your first Team and Environment
-* Configuring and deploying your Environment
+* Configuring and deploying your Control Plane and creating your Edge Gateway
+* Adding and testing your first API

 At the end of this process you will have a simple API set up via a Tyk Dashboard and you'll see analytics for this API on the Tyk Activity Dashboard.